lesenelir/lesenelir.zz/public/posts/ssg-ssr.md

 In that case, you can use **Server-Side Rendering**.
 It will be slower, but the pre-rendered page will always be up-to-date.
 Or you can skip pre-rendering and use client-side JavaScript to populate data.

+Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
+The difference is in **when** it generates the HTML for a page.

+- **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
+The pre-rendered HTML is then _reused_ on each request.
+- **Server-side Rendering** is the pre-rendering method that generates the HTML on **each request**.

+Importantly, Next.js let's you **choose** which pre-rendering form to use for each page.
+You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.